ARU1-TEAM/Create-flash-USB/README.md

 * [Credits](#credits)

 ## Introduction
 This repository is a guide to install windows and linux via different OS.
+There is also a guide to install a [full custom and functionnal Ubuntu repository](https://github.com/ARU1-TEAM/Ubuntu-installation-XFCE4-I3wm) if you want.

 ## Set USB On Windows
 This is the guide to set up a flash USB if you are on windows.